 NATURAL DISASTERS RISK : MEDIUM

-As for natural disasters that hit Mali regularly, they include desert sandstorms in the north, with the harmattan wind blowing during dry seasons, bringing a dust haze which may cause damage to aircrafts and respiratory diseases to people.
+As for natural disasters that hit Mali regularly, they include desert sandstorms in the north, with the harmattan wind blowing during dry seasons, bringing a dust haze which may cause damage to aircraft and respiratory diseases to people.
 Droughts are also common.

 MUGGING RISK : HIGH